marcglasberg/asyncredux.com/flutter/basics/state.md

 class AppState {
   ...

-  // To change the name
   AppState withName(String name) => copy(name: name);

-  // To change the age
   AppState withAge(int age) => copy(age: age);

-  // To change any of the fields
   AppState copy({String? name, int? age}) =>
     AppState(
       name: name ?? this.name,